Skip to main content

 npx -y convex@latest mcp start --disable-tools data,run,envSet

-Available tools that can be disabled: data, envGet, envList, envRemove, envSet, functionSpec, logs, run, runOneoffQuery, status, tables
+Available tools that can be disabled: data, envGet, envList, envRemove, envSet, functionSpec, insights, logs, run, runOneoffQuery, status, tables

 Available Tools